 Pork shoulder is my back-pocket dinner.
 I buy a big piece at the Saturday market, throw it in a pot with some herbs and wine and cook it until it’s fork-tender.
-Braising pork shoulder is foolproof and mostly hands-off-plus, it’s hugely versatile, setting me up for a week of dinners: sliced with polenta and topped with sauce, sandwiched in a baguette with julienned veggies, stirred into pasta, tucked into tortillas with avocado and transformed into soup with chopped vegetables.
-Discover even more delicious ways to cook with leftover ham.
+Braising pork shoulder is foolproof and mostly hands-off.
+Plus, it’s hugely versatile, setting me up for a week of dinners: sliced with polenta and topped with sauce, sandwiched in a baguette with julienned veggies, stirred into pasta, tucked into tortillas with avocado, transformed into soup with chopped vegetables, or just enjoyed as a classic sandwich that uses savory dutch oven pulled pork.

 Learning how to cook a pork shoulder is simple.
 Follow along with our step-by-step guide, complete with tips from our Test Kitchen.
 We’ll walk you through the stovetop method (a classic braise) and a slow-cooker method.

 How to Braise a Pork Shoulder

 Braising is a method of slowly cooking food in a little liquid in a closed pot.
 It’s ideal for cooking hard-working muscles, like shoulder, because the meat breaks down slowly, becoming meltingly tender.

 - 1 boneless pork shoulder butt roast (3 to 4 pounds), in chunks or whole

 - 1-1/2 to 2 cups beef or chicken broth, beer, wine or water

 - Aromatics such as an onion, garlic or carrots, chopped; herbs and spices such as bay leaf, oregano or thyme

 Take the roast out of the fridge a half-hour before cooking.
 This helps it cook evenly and keeps the meat tender.